 As artists we sometimes get into a rut using photographs from which to create our work.
 Photographs are easy because the image they contain is right in front of us.
 I find that nearly all beginning students completely rely on the image in the photograph as their composition - this is what I refer to as "photo-copying".
 This is not necessarily their fault because no one has ever taught them about the principles of design and how to utilize those principles to develop a composition.
 The design of the painting is really more important than the production quality of the finished work.
 The design is as much the "art" of a piece as the production.

 Copyrights Are An Issue.
 Although we may not think about it, all published photographs are copyrighted.
 So if you are using a published photograph as your inspiration and find yourself "photo-copying" it, you are infringing on someone's copyright of that work.
 Two very public examples of this have arisen over the last year.
-The most famous was the artist who used an Associated Press copyrighted photograph from which to make a campaign poster of now-President Obama.
+The most famous was the artist who used an Associated Press copyrighted photograph from which to make a campaign poster of former President Obama.
 Both the Associated Press and the photographer have sued the artist.
 The second example is that of the artist who received the Gold Medal of Honor from the American Watercolor Society in 2008.
 The AWS Gold Medal of Honor is the highest award given each year to the best painting in the Annual International Exhibit.
 After the medal winner was announced, people contacted the AWS to say that the chosen painting was indeed copied from a published photograph, thereby violating the prospectus requirements as well as infringing on the copyright of the photographer.
 The artist was subsequently stripped of the award.

 The Camera Can Lie.
 The camera does not compose, it only records what is there - and usually in a spatially distorted format.
 The photographer (which may have been you!) may have composed a good photograph, but does that equate to a good painting?
 Probably not.
 If you are "photo-copying" you are settling for the subject as the camera sees it, or as the photographer saw it, not as you see it.
 As artist Frank Webb says, "don't simply paint what is, paint what could be."